star-micronics/cloudprnt-sdk/CloudPRNTSDKSamples/cputil/Readme_En.txt

  8. Release History
 ====================

+    Ver 1.2.0
+    2025/03/10:
+        Support the command option of [-template] for [decode] command : for template printing function.
+        Update the SixLabors.ImageSharp library from V1.0.4 to V2.1.9.
+        Update the .NET framework from .NET 6.0 to .NET 8.0.
+        Support the following Star Document Markup tags.
+          - [buzzer]
+          - [drawer]
+          - [fixedWidth]
+          - [linespacing]
+          - [templateArray]
+        Support the `variable-left` option of [column] Star Document Markup tag.

     Ver 1.1.2
     2022/04/28:
         Update the SixLabors.ImageSharp library from V1.0.2 to V1.0.4 to support .NET 6.0 environment.